nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 1. Ensure that you have Java 11 or above installed.
 2. Download the latest version of `nusfoodreviews.jar` from [here](https://github.com/AY2021S2-CS2113-T10-4/tp/releases).
-3. Download the data folder from [here](https://github.com/AY2021S2-CS2113-T10-4/tp/releases) as well.
-Remember to unzip it.
+3. Copy the `nusfoodreviews.jar` file to an empty folder.
-4. Copy the `nusfoodreviews.jar` file and data folder to the same folder.
+4. For Windows users, open up **Command Prompt**.
-5. For Windows users, open up **Command Prompt**.
+5. Enter java -jar nusfoodreviews.jar

    For Mac users, open up **Terminal**.